 - Regular training is conducted at each plant and office to prepare for response in the event of accidents that adversely affect the natural environment.

 - Environmental monitoring, including monitoring of air and water pollution, is conducted regularly.

 |Air quality||Boilers, melting furnaces, heating furnaces, drying furnaces, etc.||5 items: sulfur oxides, nitrogen oxides, soot, volatile organic compounds, hydrogen chloride||Approx. 400 times per year|

 |Water quality||Treated wastewater||43 items: cadmium, cyanide, organic phosphorus, lead, hexavalent chromium, etc.||Approx. 1,600 times per year|

-In FY March 2013, Mazda received guidance from government authorities under laws and ordinances for one case, which has been rectified as of the end of October 2012.
+In FY March 2014, Mazda received no guidance from government authorities under laws and ordinances.

-In FY March 2013, Mazda received complaints for two cases, and is taking appropriate actions to address them in good faith.
+In FY March 2014, Mazda received complaints for three cases, and is taking appropriate actions to address them in good faith.

 |Number of incidents||Response|

 |Guidance from local government||0||-|